Last updated on February 9th, 2023 at 12:43 am

 What Is Shuttlecock Speed? & What Do The Different Speed Ratings Mean?

-Not only do you need to choose between a feather or a nylon shuttlecock but they also have speed ratings.
-You will notice a number on the tube refering to the speed the shuttlecock are rated at.
+Once you have decided between the feather or a nylon shuttlecock, you need to think about the speed ratings.
+You will notice a number on the tube which relates to the speed the shuttlecocks are rated at.

-Speeds range from the slowest 75 – 79 the quickest, but this is also dependant on the conditions where the shuttle is being used.
-But basically we can say they boil down to slow, medium and fast, refering to how quickly the shuttle can cover distance.
+Speeds range from 75 – 79 (slowest to quickest), but this is also dependant on the conditions where the shuttle is being used.
+Basically it comes down to slow, medium and fast, in reference to how quickly the shuttle can cover distance.

 What Speed Shuttlecock Should I Use?